mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 Firstly, note that you probably won't need to publish every single page of your website onto the Atmosphere - you simply decide which content types are stored on your users' PDSs and published onto your website with a little extra code, called a lexicon.

-And that lexicon already exists: **standard.site**.
+And the required lexicons already exists: **standard.site**.
 As a developer who discovered it less than 2 weeks before writing this put it:

 > "Within a week, my site had actually turned ATProto into a CMS.
 I could make posts, update them, or delete them, and all the while these updates are broadcasted to a network that anyone could index" - [Standard.site: the Publishing Gateway](https://stevedylan.dev/posts/standard-site-the-publishing-gateway/) (Steve Dylan)

 Steve shows how flexible and extensible the basic standard.site architecture is by adding a new lexicon for comments.
 Other developers have done something similar (eg [First thoughts on integrating with standard.site](https://isaaccorbrey.com/ramblings/first-thoughts-on-integrating-with-standard-site)), while on [leaflet.pub](https://leaflet.pub/) - one of the three originators of standard.site - users can both comment on posts *and* share quotes to their followers on Bluesky:

+* image

 * comments appear in a dedicated comment stream
 * all Bluesky mentions of the post (including the quote-posts) appear in a dedicated Mentions feed on the page.

-* image

-Note that if you have a DID you can subscribe to any Leaflet publication, which is where Leaflet gets very clever, as they have two dedicated custom feeds on Bluesky:
+Note that with a DID you can subscribe to any Leaflet publication, and any app can see that subscription, which enables Leaflet to give you all sorts of reading options:

-* [Leaflet Reader](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/subscribedPublications): shows you all the posts from the Leaflet publications you're subscribed to - ie, an enewsletter, but in social form (it's not clear to me whether those Bluesky posts appear as mentions on the Leaflet publications' posts themselves?)
+* a dedicated **Leaflet reader**, which also displays posts from pckt.blog, another standard.site app
+* The [**Leaflet Reader Bluesky custom feed**](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/subscribedPublications), so you can keep up with your standard.site subscriptions via *any* Bluesky app (Bluesky, Blacksky, Anisota, Deck.Blue...)
-* [Leaflet Quotes](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/bsky-leaflet-quotes) not clear if this shows quote-posts only from publications you've subscribed to, or all of the quote-posts on all of the publications, whether you've subscribed to them or not?
+* there's even the [**Leaflet *Quotes* Bluesky custom feed**](https://bsky.app/profile/did:plc:btxrwcaeyodrap5mnjw2fvmz/feed/bsky-leaflet-quotes) which shows quote-posts *only from publications you've subscribed to, or all of the quote-posts on all of the publications, whether you've subscribed to them or not?*

+So what?
+Well, imagine you publish every provisional event item using standard.site.
+Yourusers  can subscribe to only those that interest them, and join in those conversations using their Bluesky app, or their Leaflet reader, or even a dedicated app you embed on your site or add to their phones.
+It certainly beats flooding their inboxes with every notification from across the entire event programme.

 ### Public data

-But this is also where we have to tackle the fact that **everything on the ATmosphere is public**.
+**But we also must tackle the fact that everything on the Atmosphere is public (for now).**

 In Vancouver I look forward to hearing about the development of permissioned data, but for this version of this post I'm operating on the assumption that submitted event items need to be stored in the website CMS *only*, and are pushed onto users' PDSs and displayed to anonymous website users only when they have reached at least provisional status.